Vanisherzd/Ephemeris-Extension-PoC/README.md

 ## Additional Notes
 The research was conducted using BladeRF xA4 as the SDR device and `gps-sdr-sim` for generating spoofed GPS signals.
 Experiments were performed in both indoor and outdoor environments, confirming the effectiveness and broad applicability of the Ephemeris Extension Attack on both iOS and Android systems, including navigation services like Apple CarPlay and Android Auto.
+## Running Tests
+Run `pytest` from the repository root to check for unclosed Markdown code blocks.
 ---